 - Outdoor Recreational Items (Boards, Floats, Boating Accessories, Camping Equipment)

 These may be delivered to 105 S. Fant Street Monday through Thursday from 8 am – 4 pm or Friday from 8 am – 2 pm.
-Check out their website for current needs – wishlist.

-Developmental Center for Exceptional Children at 1100 West Franklin Street has an extensive supply here: supplies – which includes my personal favorites: duct tape and WD-40 – along with items that range from the small (paper clips), the easy (Ziplock bags), the vital (toilet paper) and the sanitary (Clorox bleach).
+Developmental Center for Exceptional Children at 1100 West Franklin Street has an extensive supply here: supplies – which includes my personal favorites: duct tape and WD-40 – along with items that range from the small (paper clips and staples), the easy (Ziplock bags), the vital (toilet paper) and the sanitary (Clorox bleach).
 If you just found 400 extra rubber bands and 9 spare Sharpies, take them over to DCEC!

 New Foundations Home for Children, which includes the Empowering Families program as well as the Family Counseling Center of Anderson, posts immediate needs on their Facebook page which ranges from wrapping paper to bassinets to infant formula to frisbees.

 The Parenting Place, which serves Anderson County, as well as Greenville, Oconee, and Pickens, is always in need of diapers and wipes, especially larger sized ones 4, 5 and 6.
 In addition, they can use baby care items, dinnerware, health care, linens, and toys.
 They also host a clothes closet.
 See their current needs here: wishlist and in some cases, they can do a pickup.